keatura/my-ordinary-vault-md/Andefaelt/000_old/Guns.md

 **Runesteel.** A runesteel firearm is an experimental piece of tech, and unreliable.
 When loaded with a runesteel capacitor, they may make attacks affected by runesteel effects, but every attack made using a charge from the runesteel capacitor heats up the barrel and internals of the gun, giving you a a level of **overheat**, giving you a -1 per stack for 1 hour each, decreasing by 1 per hour.
 When your to-hit modifier reaches -5 or lower, the gun overheats and you have to spend at least 1 hour and 50gp (100gp for two handed) of work and materials to repair the gun, before it can be used again.

-**Suppressed Pistol.** This weapon is an integrally suppressed pistol, firing subsonic ammunition.
+**Suppressed.** This weapon is integrally suppressed, firing subsonic ammunition.
 Due to this, it's ammo is rare and costs twice as much as regular ammo.
-As well, when this weapon is fired, it is as silent as a bow, meaning it cannot be heard outside of 15ft.
+As well, when this weapon is fired, it is near silent, meaning it cannot be heard outside of 15ft.

 **Grenade Launcher.** This weapon fires large, low velocity explosive projectiles.
 Due to this, it's ammo is rare and costs 3x as much as normal.
 When this weapon can be aimed at a specific square, instead of a targeted Creature.
 It's range is a flat 60 feet, and every creature within 20 feet of the point of impact must make a DC 15 Dexterity saving throw, taking 2d6 damage, or half as much on a failed save.